 Total ascent: 400 feet (120m)

-Don’t miss: a ride on the steam train passing through some of the most scenic coast in Britain, a short countryside walk (enough to burn off the calories off a few cakes in Dunster), and charming Dunster itself.
+Highlight: Ride the steam train along some of Britain's most scenic coastline, a short countryside walk (enough to burn off the calories of a few cakes in Dunster), and charming Dunster itself.

 Distance: 9 miles (15km)